joshgarde/Download.cpp/readme.md

 ## How does it work

 Download.cpp utilizes mechanisms reverse engineered from Kaltura's video players in order to provide download functionality directly in the player itself.
-All downloading is performed locally so data is transferred away from your computer.
-The download itself utilizes functionality that Kaltura themselves built into their backend.
+The download itself utilizes functionality that Kaltura has built into their backend with no janky mods required.
 This extension simply exposes these endpoints in a simple, user-friendly way.

 As a result, we don't need to pay for servers and you get 100% control of your privacy.
 No need for a privacy policy because we don't collect *any* data.